OJ Simpson could be out on parole this year: Here's what to know about his case

 The chase eventually ended when Simpson surrendered.

-The jury was comprised of 10 women and two men.
+The jury was comprised of 10 women and 2 men.
 Nine of the jurors were black, two were white and one was Hispanic.

 CUBA GOODING JR. IN A DARK PLACE AFTER PLAYING OJ SIMPSON

-In 1997, a jury awarded Goldman’s family an $8.5 million judgement against Simpson for the young man’s wrongful death.
+In 1997, a jury awarded Goldman’s family an $8.5 million judgment against Simpson for the young man’s wrongful death.

 What should we expect about the parole hearing?